Hong Kong–Zhuhai–Macau Bridge: Economic effects

 The HZMB links three major cities—Hong Kong, Zhuhai, and Macau—which are geographically close but separated by water.
 With the bridge in place, travelling time between Zhuhai and Hong Kong was cut down from about 4 hours to 30 minutes on the road.

 The HZMB project is part of a Beijing-driven strategy to create an economic hub and promote the economic development of the whole area of the Pearl River Delta, which is also known as Greater Bay Area.
 Hoping to leverage the bridge and create an economic zone linking the three cities, Zhuhai's Hengqin area was designated as a free trade zone in 2015.

 Controversies

-White elephant project

-Some residents have complained that the bridge had been a waste of taxpayers’ money due to the restrictive criteria to be met and administrative paperwork needed in order to use the bridge with their own vehicle.
+Usage

+Some residents in Hong Kong have complained of the restrictive cross-border criteria and large amount of administrative paperwork needed in order to use the bridge with their own private vehicle during the initial opening of the bridge as a hindrance to its use.
+During the initial operation of the HZM bridge, it was criticized for low usage and not meeting traffic projections.
+The first day less than 1,500 private cars and goods vehicles crossed the bridge.
+This is in contrast to the government prediction of 9,200 to 14,000 vehicles per day to cross the bridge.
+However this figure grew to an average of 8,900 private vehicles per day using the bridge in 2023.

+By 2024, over 10,000 private, coach and goods vehicles cross the HZM Bridge everyday.
+In addition, most of the bridge's traffic is carried on frequent shuttle buses, this is reflected in the high passenger traffic figures crossing the bridge relative to the volume of private vehicles, with over 75,000 passengers crossing the bridge per day in 2024.

+On 31 January 2025, the Zhuhai port of the bridge reported a new record of 156,000 passenger trips in a single day, a new record since the bridge's opening.